Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 i.
 Final Investigation Report

 After receiving the parties’ written responses or after the lapse of 10 business days without receipt of such responses, the investigator(s) will consider any written response(s) and create a final investigation report.
 In the final investigation report, the investigator(s) will evaluate the relevant and permissible evidence for its persuasiveness and make a preliminary finding as to whether the Preponderance of the Evidence supports a finding that the Responding Party engaged in Prohibited Conduct and will include the rationale for the finding.
-If the preliminary finding includes a finding that the Responding Party violated the Policy, the investigator(s) will also include recommended sanctions, corrective measures, and/or remedies, if applicable.
-In reaching these determinations, the investigator(s) may consult with the Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator and any other administrator who has information relevant to the Investigation.
+If the preliminary finding includes a finding that the Responding Party violated the Policy, the investigator(s) will also include recommended sanctions, additional measures, and/or remedies, if applicable.
+In reaching these determinations, the investigator(s) may consult with the Associate Vice Chancellor/Title IX Coordinator and any other administrator who has information relevant to the Investigation.

 Hearing Phase